USS Ranger (CV-4): 1942

 The Vichy French battleship Jean Bart opened fire with the four 15 in guns of her one operational turret on U.S. warships covering the landings.
 She was hit and moderately damaged by Ranger's dive bombers, then silenced by the fifth hit from the 16 in guns of the American battleship Massachusetts, which jammed the rotating mechanism of the one working turret.Jean Bart's 15 in turret was quickly repaired.
 On 10 November, Jean Bart opened fire again, and almost hit the heavy cruiser Augusta, the Task Force 34 flagship.
 In retaliation, bombers from Ranger inflicted severe damage on Jean Bart with two heavy bombs hitting the bow and the stern, causing the French battleship to sink into the harbor mud with decks awash.
 In addition to damaging and sinking Jean Bart, Ranger's attack aircraft scored two direct bomb hits on the French destroyer leader Albatros, completely wrecking her forward half and causing 300 casualties.
 They also attacked the French cruiser Primauguet as she sortied from Casablanca Harbor and dropped depth charges within killing range of two submarines.
 Ranger's planes also knocked out coastal defense and anti-aircraft batteries, destroyed more than 70 enemy aircraft on the ground, and shot down 15 aircraft in aerial combat.
 It was estimated that 21 enemy light tanks were immobilized and some 86 military vehicles destroyed – most of them troop-carrying trucks.
 Ranger had launched 496 combat sorties in the three-day operation, with 16 planes lost or damaged beyond repair.

 Casablanca capitulated to the American forces on 11 November.
 Ranger departed from the Moroccan coast on 12 November, returning to Hampton Roads on 24 November and Norfolk on 14 December 1942.

 On 2 December 1942, Ranger was again requested for in a cable from Churchill to Roosevelt, this time in connection to American misfortunes.
 The loss of Hornet in the Battle of Santa Cruz Islands kicked off a confused series of messages seeking British carrier reinforcement in the Pacific.
 To meet the request, Churchill offered both Illustrious and Victorious in exchange for Ranger replacing Victorious in the Home Fleet.
 King accepted one carrier but retained Ranger to use in the Atlantic or the Pacific at his discretion.

 1943

-Following training in Chesapeake Bay, Ranger underwent an overhaul at the Norfolk Navy Yard from 16 December 1942 – 7 February 1943.
-By December 33 Fighter Group had taken heavy losses in Tunisia and need reinforcement.
+Following training in Chesapeake Bay, Ranger underwent an overhaul at the Norfolk Navy Yard from 16 December 1942 to 7 February 1943.
+By December the 33rd Fighter Group had taken heavy losses in Tunisia and needed reinforcement.
 Responding to Eisenhower's request, Ranger departed Norfolk on 8 January with the 325th Fighter Group aboard for delivery to Casablanca.
 She repeated the mission with another load, 75 P-40L fighters of the Army Air Forces' 58th Fighter Group to Africa, arriving at Casablanca on 23 February.